pkumar2991/designPatterns/BuilderDesignPattern.md

 # Design Patterns
 ## Builder Design Pattern (Creational Design Pattern)

 ### When to use Builder design pattern?
 Builder design pattern can be used in following cases:
-* when creation an object of a class is a complex process
+* when creation of an object of a class is a complex process
-* Suppose are number of fields that need to be provided while creating an object even though only few of them are required.
-This can be done by telescoping constructor or using getter/setters but it leads to runtime error.
-While calling constructor, if the parameters are passed in incorrect sequence, there would be no compile error but at runtime reproduce expected behavior.
-So to avoid these error, *Builder design Pattern* would be right choice.
+* Suppose there are number of fields that need to be provided while creating an object even though only few of them are required.
+We can avoid providing all fields by telescoping constructor or using getter/setters but it leads to runtime error.
+While calling constructor, if the parameters are passed in incorrect sequence, there would be no compile error but at runtime we can get expected behavior.
+So to avoid these errors, *Builder design Pattern* would be the right choice.

 #### Secenario - 1
 **Example -** Car company decided to launch two modal of Car -*Sedan* and *SUV*.
-The process of manufacturning these cars is very complex.
-An individual has to follow the process and if anything missed there will be defect in car introduced.
-So company has released a manual which have all the process and precautions that need to take care while manufacturing the car.
+The process of manufacturning of the Car is very complex.
+An individual has to follow the right process to get a Car.
+So company has released a manual which have all the processes and precautions that need to take care while manufacturing the Car.

-Let's creat a car class.
+Let's creat a Car class.

 ```java